Broad View Ranch Historic District

 The Broad View Ranch Historic District is a nationally recognized agricultural historic district located northwest of Sheldon, Iowa, United States.
 It was listed on the National Register of Historic Places in 1994.
-At the time of its nomination it contained 19 resources, which included nine contributing buildings, one contributing site, four contributing structures, and two non-contributing structures.
+At the time of its nomination, it contained 19 resources, which included nine contributing buildings, one contributing site, four contributing structures, and two non-contributing structures.

 Charles F. Peters was a native of Prussia who immigrated to the United States in 1868 at 18 years old.
 He bought his first quarter section of land in Lyon County in 1882, and began a cattle operation.
-Initially, his cattle grazed freely on unoccupied land, but as the county became more populated he acquired two more sections.
-Eventually his land holdings grew to 1200 acre.
-He constructed buildings for his operation, including the 1889 main barn, the cattle barn, silo barn, and granary all constructed in 1890.
-He built his Italianatehouse in 1896, which has been significantly altered in subsequent years.
-Other domestic structures include buildings to store coal, ice, and house laying hens.
+Initially, his cattle grazed freely on unoccupied land, but as the county became more populated, he acquired two more sections.
+Eventually, his land holdings grew to 1200 acre.
+He constructed buildings for his operations, including the 1889 main barn, the cattle barn, silo barn, and granary all constructed in 1890.
+He built his Italianate house in 1896, which has been significantly altered in subsequent years.
+Other domestic structures included buildings to store coal, ice, and house laying hens.
 A grove of hardwoods that was planted on the north and west edges of the farmstead forming a wind break is a contributing site.
 The ranch remains in the Peters family.